jkillingsworth/jkillingsworth.com/_posts/2019-09-14-estimating-the-weights-of-biased-coins.md

     \end{document}
 {% endlatex %}

 Note that the positive and negative fourth states can only be terminal states, so there is never a transition out of them.
 Also, keep in mind that the Markov model does not necessarily have to be symmetrical.
-I chose to make it symmetrical to reduce the number of variables and simplify the model.
+I chose to make it symmetrical to reduce the number of variables and to simplify the model.

 ## Monte Carlo Simulation